-Connecting AXI Master Interface Block to the High-Speed Serial Blocks
+Connecting AXI Master Interface Block to the High Speed Serial Blocks

 After compiling the RTL code, you can connect an AXI master bus interface (BIF) on the AXI master block to easily connect the AXI slave interface of MDDR, FDDR, or SERDESIF block.
-To connect, add the AXI master BIF in the RTL code using Create Core feature in Libero SoC.
-Refer to "Appendix A: Adding BIF to AXI Master and Slave Blocks" on page 18 for more Information.
+To connect, add the AXI master BIF in the RTL code using Create Core feature in Libero® System-on-Chip (SoC).
+Refer to "Appendix A: Adding BIF to AXI Master and Slave Blocks" on page 18 for more details.